-Day and night trip
+Day and night trip around Phuket

-During day trips we usually fish around the Racha Islands and the drop-off nearby Phuket.
+During our day trips around Phuket we usually fish around the Racha Islands and the drop-off nearby Phuket.
 Overall the area is more indicated for novice anglers but although heavily fished by the local commercial fishing fleet still from time to time can offer some good fishing day.
 Also every year in November this area hosts the local fishing tournament which always provide good catches and entertainment.

-Thailand, Racha Islands
+Thailand, Phuket & the Racha Islands

 The Racha area consists of two main islands, Ko Racha Yai and Ko Racha Noi (14 miles and 23 miles respectively from Ao Chalong our departure point) separated by a narrow pass.

 The north east corner of Racha Yai offers the best Sailfish action around Phuket especially during the summer season.
-Often sailfish here can be seen jumping, tailing on the surface or feeding on balls of baitfish......a really incredible show!
+Often Sailfish here can be seen jumping, tailing on the surface or feeding on balls of baitfish......a really incredible show!
 Usually the best fishing happens in the afternoon so in the morning you can target Skypjack and Yellowfin Tuna, King Mackerel, Wahoo and Dorado.

 The area is also quite scenic above the water, with several beautiful white-sandy beaches bordered by groves of coconut trees.